UbiquityRobotics/learn/quick_start/connecting.md

 #### The Network

 If you have received a Magni with the Raspberry Pi already installed, or loaded the default Raspberry Pi 3 image from downloads.ubiquityrobotics.com, the robot will boot up in WiFi Access Point mode.
 This provides its own network to which you can connect your workstation.
-The SSID (network name) is `ubiquityrobot-XXXX` where XXXX is a number or perhaps missing, and the password to connect is `robotseverywhere`.
+The SSID (network name) is `ubiquityrobotXXXX` where XXXX is a number letter combination the password to connect is `robotseverywhere`.

 #### Connecting a Virtual Machine